ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Build Your First Android and iOS Mobile App With Kotlin Multiplatform - <a href="https://medium.com/@skydoves/build-your-first-android-and-ios-mobile-app-with-kotlin-multiplatform-643fe674353a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Correctly combining APIs with Business logic - <a href="https://medium.com/proandroiddev/correctly-combining-apis-with-business-logic-d4a4eb6e36e8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaewoong Eum`**
+✍️ **posted by `Maxime Michel`**

-<blockquote>Cross-platform development provides significant advantages, especially in mobile development, where Android and iOS operate on…</blockquote>
+<blockquote>I previously wrote an article on implementing MVI in Jetpack Compose so if you haven’t read it, be sure to do so as I’ll be referring back…</blockquote>

 <h3>2.
 Compilers are better than humans - <a href="https://medium.com/@joostklitsie/compilers-are-better-than-humans-216e84e2dda4" target="_blank" rel="noopener noreferrer">link</a></h3>